 Put as much sweat equity into your home as possible by doing as much of the labor as you can.
 The more you and your family can learn to do, the more you can save.
-Visit the library or a bookstore for a full range of understandable books on all phases of construction.
-Also, much instructional material is now available on videocassette.
+Visit the library or a bookstore or the internet for a full range of understandable books on all phases of construction.

 Time is your biggest friend.
 With no lender to please, you can take as much time as you can afford to give to the project.